soundwanders/etchasketch/README.md

 ---Grid squares are shaded; 50% opacity per mouse pass over.<br>
 ---The Eraser button allows user to return grid box to default color.<br>
 ---Default Brush color is set to Black.
-<br><br><br>
+<br><br>
 <h3><--Project Notes--></h3>
 <br><br>
 ---Created blank HTML document, CSS stylesheet, Javascript script files and initialized github repo.
 <br>
 ---Added a div 'Grid Container' to HTML body to act as the grid template.
-This will serve as the 'screen' of the etch-a-sketch.
+This serves as the 'screen' of the etch-a-sketch.
 <br>
----Needed to figure out how to create grid boxes using Javascript without just copy/pasting divs in HTML doc.<br>
-    -Used for loop to create infinite # of divs that will serve as grid boxes, then append them to div grid container.<br>
+---To create grid boxes using Javascript, instead of just copy/pasting endless divs in the HTML, I used a for loop within a function to create infinite # of divs that will serve as grid boxes, then append them to the grid container.
+The creation of grid box divs is limited by the size of the grid container when it is created by calling the global function 'generateGrid' when the page is opened.<br>

----Needed to manipulate the background color of the boxes to allow user to draw on grid.
+---Dynamically change the background color to allow user to draw on grid by attaching an event listener to each grid square.<br>

----Added Event Listener to each div, on mouse enter a function is executed.<br>
+---Added Event Listener to each div, on mouse enter a function is executed that changes the background color of the grid square.<br>
     -Draw function uses an if else statement to target each div box on the grid container.<br>
     -On target of the boxes, change the background color of the div's within the grid container to imitate coloring.<br>

----I couldn't figure out how to get the Javascript to communicate with the buttons.<br>
-    -Solved by using a Switch statement and declaring the cases' IDs as the different button functions.<br>
+---Used a Switch statement, declaring each cases' ID as a different button functions.<br>

----Went back and added the different Brush colors and Eraser to the Draw function's if else statement.<br>
+---Added the different Brush colors and Eraser to the Draw function's if, else statement.<br>
-    -Goes through script and checks for Brush color, then changes background of div to that color.<br>
+    -Checks for Brush color, then changes background color depending on current brush.<br>
-    -Added Console logs for each brush color switch to test each function.<br>

----Changed the Switch statement's cases, removing the Clear Grid function on brush color switch to allow for creative freedom and color mixing.